 Page scroll.
 This will trigger the moment your visitor scrolls 50% down your page.

 Elapsed time.
 This will trigger the moment X seconds have past (minimum of seven seconds).

 Don't want this Lead Flow to appear on mobile?
 You can disable it using the next option.
 (Note: Lead Flows are fully mobile optimized, so in most circumstances it's recommended to include your Lead Flows on mobile.)

 Lastly, you can enable/disable internal email notifications for new submissions on this Lead Flow.
 With notifications enabled, you'll receive an email whenever a contact is captured.

-You can also connect HubSpot Marketing Free to an email provider (more on that here).
-If you have HubSpot Marketing Free connected to a provider you can select which lists new contacts that submit this Lead Flow will be pushed into.
+You can also connect your free tools to an email provider (more on that here).
+If you have HubSpot's free marketing tools connected to a provider you can select which lists new contacts that submit this Lead Flow will be pushed into.

 (HubSpot users: The Lead Flow is treated like a form.
 When someone fills it out, they enter the database as a form submission.
 From there, you can set up workflows or automated emails within HubSpot based on those form submissions.)

 4) Preview & publish your CTA.